International support grows for Britain following nerve agent attack

-A number of Britain’s most powerful allies have pledged their support as pressure mounts on Russia in the wake of the nerve agent attack on former spy Sergei Skripal in Salisbury.
+Britain and three of its closest allies have now unanimously blamed Russia for the nerve agent attack on former spy Sergei Skripal in Salisbury, following days of lukewarm responses and varying degrees of support from the international community.

+On Thursday, Britain, the US, Germany and France issued a joint statement calling on Moscow to answer all questions about the incident.

+“This use of a military-grade nerve agent, of a type developed by Russia, constitutes the first offensive use of a nerve agent in Europe since the Second World War,” they said.

+They demanded Russia “live up to its responsibilities as a member of the UN Security Council to uphold international peace and security”.

+The statement puts on a show of unity, but since Mr Skripal was found collapsed on March 4, various powers have been cautious about laying the blame at Russia’s door.

-US: Despite an initially lukewarm response from President Donald Trump and the sacking of secretary of state Rex Tillerson who condemned Russia’s alleged actions, the White House has now said America “stands in solidarity” with the UK, agreeing that Russia was responsible for the attack.
+United States: The response from President Donald Trump was initially ambiguous, particularly his sacking of secretary of state Rex Tillerson who condemned Russia’s alleged actions.
+But on Wednesday night, the White House finally said America “stands in solidarity” with the UK.

-In a statement released on Wednesday, the US said: “This latest action by Russia fits into a pattern of behaviour in which Russia disregards the international rules-based order, undermines the sovereignty and security of countries worldwide, and attempts to subvert and discredit Western democratic institutions and processes.”
+In a statement, the US said: “This latest action by Russia fits into a pattern of behaviour in which Russia disregards the international rules-based order, undermines the sovereignty and security of countries worldwide, and attempts to subvert and discredit Western democratic institutions and processes.”

 Mr Tillerson was fired on Tuesday, the day after branding Russia’s actions “outrageous”, adding: “Russia continues to be an irresponsible force of instability in the world, acting with open disregard for the sovereignty of other states and the life of their citizens.”